 If you have a foreign academic qualification and want to work in a regulated profession (e.g. doctor or lawyer) in Germany, you need recognition of your foreign academic qualification.
 In our sections "Who needs recognition" and "Recognition procedure" you will find detailed information regarding this.

 You do not need recognition if you want to work in an academic, non-regulated profession, such as computer scientist, mathematician or economist.
 If you want to immigrate to Germany from a non-EU country to work and need a visa for Germany, such as the Blue Card, you must prove that your foreign academic qualification is comparable to a German university degree.
 To provide such proof, you can choose from the following options:

 Positive results in the database anabin

 The Central Office for Foreign Education (ZAB) operates the anabin database, which provides information on the evaluation of foreign educational qualifications and universities.
 The database is currently available in German.
 These instructions explain step by step how to work with the anabin database.

 Statement of Comparability

-Please note that the processing time can take up to three months.
-If you apply for an evaluation in order to receive an EU Blue Card, the processing time will take up to two weeks.
+Please note that the processing time can be up to three months, if you have provided all the necessary documents.
+If you apply for an evaluation in order to receive an EU Blue Card, the processing time will take two weeks.
 Please attach a copy of your work contract in this case.

 Federal Office for Migration and Refugees